giovannipuccetti/MinCovTarget/README.md

 - permn.m (see https://it.mathworks.com/matlabcentral/fileexchange/7147-permn)

-IMPORTANT: Notice that the function intlinprog, necessary to solve all the SPLIDDIT MILP problems, cannot be run on Matlab on a M-based Apple computer.
+IMPORTANT: Notice that the function intlinprog, necessary to solve all the SPLIDDIT MILP problems, needs the MATLAB R2023b Prerelease to be run on a native Apple-Silicon processor.